 Most cases of Raynaud’s are mild.
 Keeping the feet and hands warm and dry during cold weather and minimizing stress can help prevent attacks.
 For people with more severe Raynaud’s, a doctor may prescribe medication to help control symptoms.

-Raynaud’s can also be a symptom of another health condition, such as lupus or rheumatoid arthritis.
+Raynaud’s can also be a symptom of another health condition, such as lupus, rheumatoid arthritis, scleroderma, inflammatory myositis, and Sjogren’s syndrome.
 Anyone experiencing symptoms of Raynaud’s disease should see a doctor to rule out other conditions.

 Peripheral artery disease (PAD) is a narrowing of the arteries outside the core of the body.
 It restricts blood flow to some of the outer parts of the body, including the limbs.